Pirates vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Bryan Reynolds and Jose Ramirez, will try to keep it going when the Pittsburgh Pirates face the Cleveland Guardians on Tuesday at 7:05 PM ET, at PNC Park.
+Jose Ramirez and the Cleveland Guardians take on Ji-Man Choi and the Pittsburgh Pirates on Wednesday at 12:35 PM ET.

-The favored Pirates have -115 moneyline odds against the underdog Guardians, who are listed at -105.
-The matchup's over/under has been listed at 8.5 runs.
+The favored Guardians have -135 moneyline odds against the underdog Pirates, who are listed at +110.
+The over/under for the contest has been set at 9 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.